 - Celebrate Goldthorpe’s historical and cultural heritage and create a stronger identity through new landmarks and focal points of interest

-More recently in mid-2019, local community consultation was carried out by the Dearne Integrated Well-Being team and included questions to help us understand what residents loved about the area they lived, and also what they would like to see improved.
+More recently in mid-2019, local community consultation was carried out by the Dearne Integrated Well-Being team.
+It included questions to help us understand what residents loved about the area they lived.
+It also asked what they would like to see improved.

-Since that consultation the Government launched #MyTown in October 2019 to give residents the opportunity to put forward their ideas on how to improve skills and transport, create new jobs and regenerate their local community.
+Since that consultation the Government launched #MyTown in October 2019.
+This gives residents the opportunity to put forward their ideas including:

-Drawing on issues and themes raised by the local community in previous consultations already described and from #MyTown Goldthorpe, we are developing a themed Town Investment Plan that will address the concerns residents have raised, build on the issues that are important, and one that will see Goldthorpe and the Dearne become an area where more people choose to live…
+It draws on issues and themes raised by the local community in previous consultations already described.
+It also pulls from #MyTown Goldthorpe to develop a themed Town Investment Plan.
+This addresses the concerns residents have raised.
+It builds on the issues that are important.
+It is also one that will see Goldthorpe and the Dearne become an area where more people choose to live.

 How does the Towns Fund Deal fit in with other projects in the borough?